ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 Gary is tall human that manages the Golden Barley inn

-Draxon is actually in too tall terry's inn
+Draxon is actually in too Tall Terry's Inn

 Found Draxon's magical ear ring that is a communication device